MxelA/sharp-NestedSetModel/README.md

 ### Applications

-NSM shows good performance when tree is updated rarely.
+Nested Set Model shows good performance.
 It is tuned to be fast for getting related nodes.
-It'is ideally suited for building multi-depth menu or categories for shop.
+It'is ideally suited for building multi-depth menu or categories for shop or similar things.